mbakli/DistributedMobilityDB/README.md

 # Distributed MobilityDB
-Distributed MobilityDB is a PostgreSQL extension that extends the open source databases PostGIS and MobilityDB to distribute spatial and spatiotemporal data and queries.
+Distributed MobilityDB is an open-source extension for Postgres tailored to handle spatial and spatiotemporal data at scale on a distributed database cluster.
+It provides data and query distribution to PostGIS and MobilityDB.

 # Key Features